databrary/design/tool-assessment-rubric.md

 ### Required features

-- Supports creation of a coding schema
+- Supports creation of a coding schema allowing user-defined control over coding parameters
 - Has the ability to export codes
 - Evidence that research community is currently using for their coding and analysis
 - Video or Video & Audio